lucylyon/lucylyon.github.io/_posts/2022-08-24-Back-At-Disco-Tray!.md

 And if it is not, I will keep track of those again.
 I think it would be good to have a specific day that I do my blog entries.
 Wednesday would be ideal but my wednesday's are so hectic, so I think my plan is Sunday is blog day.
 We shall see if that actually happens.
 Well.
 It is going poorly.
-I cannot remember my password to github so I can't log in.
+I cannot remember my password to github so I can't log in. <br />
 Update: Remembered password, but now it won't let me push things.
 This is going to be a long year.
 I am giving up for now.
-This is a future problem.
+This is a future problem. <br />
-Future me: There are a bunch of issues with the dependencies, so I'm going to try to start from scratch.
+Future me speaking: There are a bunch of issues with the dependencies, so I'm going to try to start from scratch.
 And then I can get a new theme!
 This is taking much longer than expected.
 I've gotten a new laptop since last time, so I have to re install everything.
 And I forgot how much stuff that actually is.
 For some reason I don't have permission to install some of the stuff?
 Which makes no sense.